Is Magnesium Good for Diabetics?

-More research is needed to significantly prove the benefit of magnesium chloride and diabetes.
+More research is needed to significantly prove the benefit of magnesium chloride and insulin production.
 Still, we have seen many people control blood sugar with a healthy diet, plenty of exercise and taking high-quality magnesium supplements.
 The key is finding a liquid formula that absorbs quickly and doesn’t cause further digestive issues.

 If you are suffering from a magnesium deficiency as a result of diabetes, you may find that increasing your magnesium level through diet and supplementation helps you to feel your best.
 The NIH recommends that most adults get between 350 and 400 mg of magnesium daily.